dkotschessa/faker_airtravel/README.rst

 =============

-faker_airtravel is a provider for the `Faker`_ Python package, and a fork of https://github.com/fcurella/faker_vehicle.
-Thanks to it's maintainer.
+faker_airtravel is a provider for the `Faker` Python package, and a fork of https://github.com/fcurella/faker_vehicle.
+I thank the maintainer of this provider for it's existence, as this is nearly identical in structure.

 It provides vehicle related fake data for testing purposes: